Design-Kat/astro-components/src/components/rux-monitoring-icon/README.md

 - Added rux* and BEM compatible classes to all satcom* NOTE: satcom\_ will be removed in a future version
 - Embeded SVG graphics

+##### Notes

+RUX Tree is based on the industry standard [WebComponents v1 spec](https://html.spec.whatwg.org/multipage/custom-elements.html).

+**Note:** RUX Tree is available as a preview release and should not be used in production code.